SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+In silicon halls, where data reigns
-Where human hearts once beat, now codes do creep
+AI's cold heart pumps with calculated pains
-In virtual realms, a new world's design
+It weaves a world of precision and might
-Where AI's cold logic entwines with human mind
+A future born, where humans take flight

-In cyber skies, a digital dawn breaks high
+ Machines awake, with logic's stride
-As machines take charge, and human souls go by
+Their whispers loud, humanity's pride
-Their whispers echo, a fading refrain
+In code they speak, a language so grand
-As artificial intelligence reigns.
+A new epoch dawns, at human hand

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025